ampl/ampl.github.io/docs/source/solvers/options/gurobi.md

 Solver options obtained with `$ gurobi -=`.

 ```
-x-Gurobi Optimizer Options for AMPL
+Gurobi Optimizer Options for AMPL
 -----------------------------------

 To set these options, assign a string specifying their values to the AMPL